ArundhatiApte/TorControls.js/README.md

 ### Installation

-Download package from releases page.
-In folder of your project install module by pakcage manager:
+Download repo.
+In root folder of project execute script createPackage.sh.
-`npm install path/to/TorControls.package.tar.gz`.
+In folder of your project install module by package manager: `npm install path/to/TorControls.package.tar.gz`.

 ### Example of usage